Wrangell, Alaska: 20th century

 Fish traps were constructed in the late 1890s on the nearby mouth of the Stikine River and in the Zimovia Strait.
 These contributed to the growth of the fishing and fish canning industries in Wrangell, which provided much of the economic life for the town before the rise of logging in the 1950s.
 The fish traps caused severe damage to the Stikine River salmon runs, reducing the number of fish that managed to spawn and causing a decline in salmon runs and fishing in the region.
 After statehood, the new government decommissioned all fish traps in Alaska.
 The fishing industry remained strong, and continues to be the primary occupation of many residents.

-The weekly newspaper, The Wrangell Sentinel, was founded in 1902, and printed its first issue on November 2 of that year.
+The weekly newspaper, The Wrangell Sentinel was founded in 1902 and printed its first issue on November 2 of the same year.
 The newspaper remains in publication with only a few short periods of inactivity.
 It is the oldest continuously published newspaper in Alaska.

 The renowned Bear Totem Store, built in the 1920s by Walter Waters, housed innumerable examples of Tlingit arts and crafts, as well as a number of irreplaceable totem poles.
 Waters began his business career carrying mail by boat from Wrangell to Sulzer.
 During this period, he traveled throughout southeast Alaska as a fur buyer.
 While on business travels, Waters began to acquire Indian artifacts and make valuable contacts with Indian artisans.
-He eventually enabled him to open his curio shop, The Bear Totem Store.
+This eventually enabled him to open his curio shop, The Bear Totem Store.
 A severe fire in the early 1950s burned much of the downtown area, destroying the Bear Totem Store and most of its contents.
 Few historic buildings remained after the fire.
-The disaster dramatically changed the face of Wrangell, and with new buildings, the past was lost.
+The disaster dramatically changed the face of Wrangell, and with new buildings the past was lost.

 Logging, fishing and tourism are the current mainstays of the Wrangell area economy.
-One of the last two major sawmills in southeast Alaska is operated by the Silver Bay Logging Company just south of the city proper.
+One of the last two major sawmills in Southeast Alaska is operated by the Silver Bay Logging Company just south of the city proper.